 Sure, improved studying and focus from a drug that is prescribed to over 3 million youth a year doesn’t sound too dangerous.
 This is not true though.
 Adderall abuse with the supervision of doctors can be very dangerous.
-Research in the last few years suggests that the short-term effects of increase focus and attention may be more urban legend than fact.
+Research in the last few years suggests that the short term effects of increased focus and attention may be more of an urban legend than fact.
 “It’s basically just keeping you awake,” says Eric Teske, assistant director of IUPUI’s abuse prevention program.
-“It’s not giving your brain super powers.”
+“It’s not giving your brain superpowers.”

 Aside from not really helping kids study, Adderall increases risks of heart disease, high blood pressure, seizure, and irregular heartbeats.

 Many Adderall abusers report mixing with alcohol.
 The amphetamine makes it possible for people to drink more alcohol while feeling “in control.”
 They don’t get as drunk, they think, as when they don’t mix with Adderall.

 People who mix stimulants with alcohol increase the risks of alcohol related injuries or complications because their body can’t tell them when it’s time to stop.
 There is a significant increase in the chances of alcohol poisoning because the person on Adderall keeps drinking much longer than they would be able to without the aid of amphetamine.